ishanc312/Fractalizer/README.md

 </div>

 ## Overview ##
 A WIP tool to create cool and interesting fractals!
-Created utilizing C++, the GLM Library, and CUDA.
+Created utilizing C++ and the GLM Library.

 ## Setup ##
 Clone this repository utilizing `git clone`.
 Then, in `main.cpp`, add objects here: